MarcManiez/Intro-to-Rust/class-outline.md

 }
 ```

 How do we handle the failure scenario?
-In most languages, we would be content by returning the user, or `null` if we didn't find anything, but in Rust, that's a problem for two reasons:
+In most languages, we would be content by returning the user, or `null` if we didn't find anything.
+In Rust, that's a problem for two reasons:

 * Rust is strongly typed.
 If `find_user`'s signature tells us we're returning a user, we must return a user in all cases.
 The problem here is that we can't guarantee our database will cooperate 100% of the time.
 * Rust has no concept of `null`.